Coaches

 • The insights of your players might surprise you.

-• The only sport that seems to issue a playbook is football, but every sport could benefit from a playbook.
+• The only sport that seems to issue a playbook is football, but every sport could benefit from a playbook / handbook.

 • At the very least, handouts can give you extra teaching time and get all the kids on the same page - plays, positions, skills